June 18, 2021

 5. Install a Termite Baiting System

-If you’re moving to a Texas home from somewhere else in the South, you already know there are far more termites here than you can shake a stick at.
+If you’re moving to a Texas home from somewhere else in the South, you already know there are far more termites here than you can shake a dozen sticks at.
 What’s more, they are sneaky little critters.
 By the time you realize that you have an infestation, they will have already done a whole passel of damage to your home.

 Termites in Texas

+We have two basic types of termites here in Texas: the Formosan subterranean and southeastern drywood termites.
 As you might guess, the subterranean ones live underground.
 They tunnel through the earth looking for sources of their favorite food — wood.
 When they find that wood in your home, they create odor trails for the other workers to find the food source and they get to work hauling back the food.
 This, of course, means they are dismantling the structure of your home as they work.

-Drywall termites are similarly destructive.
+Drywood termites are similarly destructive.
 However, instead of building their nests underground and traveling to your house, they set up shop right in the dry wood in your walls, roof, and foundation.

 Termite Baiting System

-That’s why this is the perfect time to install a termite baiting system.
+Now is the perfect time to install a termite baiting system.
 Unlike the liquid termiticide that is applied generously and indiscriminately as a barrier around your home, baiting systems are more refined.

 Pest professionals like us who are smart as a whip know where to place the bait stations for maximum efficiency.
 When roaming termites find the bait, they take it back and share it with their friends, effectively enjoying their Last Supper together.